Called 2017 Email Jade

 Jade is open to accepting instructions for inquests on a CFA where a civil claim is pending.

 Jade has a busy personal injury practice and is regularly instructed in a wide range of claims including road traffic accidents, employer’s liability claims, public liability claims and claims involving fraud/fundemental dishonesty.

 Jade attends hearings at all stages of litigation, including pre-action applications, allocation hearings, costs and case management hearings, application hearings and trials.
-She regulary advises in conference and drafts statements of case and advices on liability and quantum.
+She regulary advises in conference, drafts pleadings and advises on liability and quantum.
 Jade also has experience with CICA matters.

 Jade is a very capable junior with a rapidly growing employment practice.

 She accepts instructions to draft pleadings, advices and reguarly represents Claimants and Respondents at preliminary and final hearings.

 Jade accepts instructions in all areas of employment although she has a particular interest in discrimination matters.